jobreu/twitter-linking-workshop-2022/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jobreu/twitter-linking-workshop-2022/main?urlpath=lab)

 If you have not worked with *Jupyter Notebooks* before, you can check out how to use them by opening the `jupyter_intro.ipynb` file in the *Jupyter Lab environment* that will open in your browser.
-Otherwise, you can launch one of the other notebooks (i.e, open one of the `.ipynb` files by double-clicking it in the explorer view on the left-hand side) to try out the `R` package [`academictwitteR`](https://github.com/cjbarrie/academictwitteR), the `Python` library [`tweepy`](https://github.com/tweepy/tweepy), and the command line interface (CLI) tool [`twarc`](https://twarc-project.readthedocs.io/en/latest/).
+Otherwise, you can launch one of the other notebooks (i.e, open one of the `.ipynb` files by double-clicking it in the explorer view on the left-hand side) to try out the `R` package [`academictwitteR`](https://github.com/cjbarrie/academictwitteR), the `Python` library [`tweepy`](https://github.com/tweepy/tweepy), and the command-line interface (CLI) tool [`twarc`](https://twarc-project.readthedocs.io/en/latest/).

 ## Important Notes